ericvolp12/practical-observability/src/observability/metrics/instrumenting_go/middlewares.md

 # API Framework Instrumentation Middleware

-In this section we'll cover instrumenting RESTful HTTP APIs built on three common Golang frameworks: [Gin](https://github.com/gin-gonic/gin), [Echo](https://github.com/labstack/echo), and [Beego](https://github.com/beego/beego).
+In this section we'll cover instrumenting RESTful HTTP APIs built on two common Golang frameworks: [Gin](https://github.com/gin-gonic/gin) and [Echo](https://github.com/labstack/echo).

 Middleware is a term used to describe functions that run before, during, or after the processing of requests for an API.